rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 ### Adding an access-list rule

-Before you add an access-list rule, be sure to read and understand all of the best practices documented in the  [Firewall Manager v2 - Theory and Best Practices](https://support.rackspace.com/how-to/firewall-manager-v2-access-list-theory-and-best-practices) article.
+Before you add an access-list rule, be sure to read and understand all of the best practices documented in the  [Firewall Manager v2 theory and best practices](/how-to/firewall-manager-v2-access-list-theory-and-best-practices) article.

-1. Access Firewall Manager v2 by following the steps in the [Firewall Manager v2](https://support.rackspace.com/how-to/firewall-manager-v2) article.
+1. Access Firewall Manager v2 by following the steps in the [Firewall Manager v2](/how-to/firewall-manager-v2) article.

 2. In the navigation pane on the left side of the panel, click the firewall for which you want to add an access-list rules.